amsk1982/techniqueforlife/content/_index.md

 title = "Homepage"

 +++
-#### <a href="/workshops">See upcoming workshops here.</a>

 ##### Contact Bethan: 07515 482 426 Bethan@TechniqueForLife.com

 Bethan offers Shadow Work coaching,
 School of Being workshops on themes of relating & intimacy,
 and Alexander Technique for individuals and groups (since 2008).

-She invites you to welcome yourself exactly as you are in each moment as a starting point for opening to your fullest self.
+She invites you to welcome yourself exactly as you are in each moment as a starting point for opening to your full self.
 Her aim is to create an accepting, non-judgmental space for whatever arises.

 **_To hear about events & offers please sign up below_**

-##### About Bethan
+##### About Bethan:-

 During a first career in the helping professions Bethan was drawn to Alexander Technique and later to Shadow Work and Tantra, all of which helped her deal with personal challenges such as bereavement, depression and a sense of not belonging.